soundeffects/transformations_and_gaze_prediction/docs/thesis.typ

     image("fixation_map_example.png", width: 150pt),
     image("real_map_example.png", width: 150pt),
   ),
-  caption: "An example of a 'speckled' saliency map (left) with 15 randomly placed fixation points, and a smoothed saliency map (right) produced from the other saliency map by a regularization step using a gaussian blur with kernel size (sigma) of 10 pixels.", )
+  caption: "An illustrative example of a 'speckled' saliency map (left) with 15 randomly placed fixation points, and a smoothed saliency map (right) produced from the other saliency map by a regularization step using a gaussian blur.", )

-This regularized saliency map is our best proxy for the real gaze distribution.
-We will refer to it as the "real map" for brevity.
+If we perform these regularization steps on collected fixations from human subjects for an image, the resulting regularized saliency map is our best proxy for the real gaze distribution.
+This is referred to as the "gold standard" by Matthias Kümmerer, Thomas S. A. Wallis, and Matthias Bethge @information-gain.

 Gaze prediction models will compute a saliency map for an image using only the image's contents.
 It will not have access to any fixation points gathered from human subjects.
-Using performance metrics whose computation we will describe shortly, one can use those metrics computed on the real map as a reference point for the upper limit of performance for those metrics computed on the gaze prediction model's output.
+Using a metric for distance between a predicted saliency map and a gold standard, or a metric for the distance of both from another reference point, one can gain a sense for how well the predicted saliency map matches the real gaze distribution.

-We wish also to find a lower reference point for performance.
-For a prediction to be a lower reference point, it should predict any features or biases that are common in the dataset or class of images we are studying, but should not predict any features based on the image's contents.
-This will allow us to see what information the gaze prediction model can inference from an image itself, rather than any assumptions the model might make based on previous experience with the dataset or class of images.
+If the gold standard is an upper reference point, we wish also to find a lower reference point for a more complete picture of the prediction's accuracy.
+For a saliency map to be a lower reference point, it should account for any features or biases that are common in the dataset or class of images we are studying, but should not predict any features based on any individual image's contents.
+This will allow us to see what information the gaze prediction model can inference from an image directly, beyond any general assumptions the model might make based on previous experience with the dataset or class of images.

-An adequate lower reference point can be computed by collecting all fixation points for the entire dataset of interest, and regularizing similar to the real map.
+For datasets exceeding a certain sample size, an adequate lower reference point can be computed by collecting all fixation points for the entire dataset of interest at once and regularizing similar to the gold standard.
+The process will produce an average of all fixations across all images in the dataset.
 This is usually referred to as the "center bias", due to the prevalent tendency of most human subjects (and therefore datasets of human gaze behavior) to fixate towards the center of an image.
-The centerbias will account for most dataset-wide biases because of the averaging across all images in the dataset, and it will weight any fixations which were specific to any given image to a lesser degree due to the averaging as well.
+The center bias will account for dataset-wide biases, and as the number of images in the dataset increases, the weight of any individual image's fixations will trend towards zero.

 #figure(
   image("reference_centerbias.png", width: 200pt),
-  caption: "The centerbias computed by averaging all fixation points for the reference group of images in our dataset, with a kernel size of 57 pixels.", )
+  caption: "The center bias computed by summing all fixation points for the reference group of images in our dataset and blurring; it is provided as an illustrative example.", )

-(Note that one can compute a more "competitive" lower reference point by using a cross-validation approach to improve upon the centerbias, as shown by Matthias Kümmerer, Thomas S. A. Wallis, and Matthias Bethge @information-gain.
-We find that the improvement this step provides is marginal, and so we omit the process.
-For more details, see the "Method" section.)

-We compare saliency maps using metrics compiled by Zoya Bylinskii, Tilke Judd, Aude Olivia, Antonio Torralba and Frédo Durand @saliency-metrics.
-Each metric computes a measure of either divergence or similarity between two saliency maps, or measures the saliency values at a set of fixation points.
-We evaluate the usefulness and qualities of each metric as it pertains to our study in the "Method" section.
+Using the collected fixation points, gold standards, center biases, and metrics for comparison compiled by Zoya Bylinskii, Tilke Judd, Aude Olivia, Antonio Torralba and Frédo Durand @saliency-metrics, we can measure the accuracy of a model's predictions.
+Each metric is either "location-based" or "distribution-based", as Bylinskii et al. call them, meaning they either compute a score between a saliency map and fixation points, or between two saliency maps, respectively.
+We evaluate the qualities and usefulness of each metric as it pertains to our study in the "Method" section.
+Using these metrics, we can conclude an increase in accuracy of a model's predictions when they trend towards those measured from the gold standard and exceed those measured from the center bias.

-Using these metrics, if a saliency map produced by a gaze prediction model is closer to the real map than the center bias, we can conclude that the gaze prediction model is performing well.

 The most widely adopted benchmark for gaze prediction model performance is the MIT/Tuebingen Saliency Benchmark @mit-tuebingen, which lists many of the metrics described by Bylinskii et al. @saliency-metrics to compare the performance of submitted models.
-We intended to select the current top contender on the benchmark, DeepGaze IIE @deepgazeiie, and a lower accuracy but faster-running and smaller memory-footprint model, UNISAL @unisal, as our state-of-the-art models for our study.
-Both of these models perform better than the centerbias on the MIT/Tuebingen Saliency Benchmark for the CAT2000 dataset (which the Che et al. @gaze-transformations dataset is derived from), while the models Che et al. @gaze-transformations studied performed worse.

-Unfortunately, we were unable to replicate the performance expected from the DeepGaze IIE model, and so we continued our study only using the UNISAL model.
+We intended to select the current top contender on the benchmark, DeepGaze IIE (from Akis Linardos, Matthias Kümmerer, Ori Press, and Matthias Bethge) @deepgazeiie, and a runner-up with smaller memory footprint and faster inference speed, UNISAL (from Richard Droste, Jianbo Jiao, and J. Alison Noble) @unisal, as our state-of-the-art models for our study.
+Unfortunately, we were unable to replicate the performance expected from the DeepGaze IIE model.
+We decided to continue our study using only the UNISAL model.
 More details are described in the "Results" section.

+Kümmerer et al. @information-gain describe the use of cross-validation for enhancing the accuracy of the center bias or the gold standard.
+As we show in the "Method" the enhancement is marginal and our center bias still performs closely with the center bias on the MIT/Tuebingen Saliency Benchmark, and so we omit the cross-validation step in the interest of simplicity.

+They also describe using a leave-one-out policy for the center bias.
+When using a center bias a lower reference point prediction for an image, they leave out the fixation point data tied to that image when computing the center bias, and use only the fixation points from the rest of the dataset.
+This will ensure that the center bias does not include any information specific to the image in question, and ensure a better lower reference point.

+As we will describe in the "Method" section, we compute center biases using fixations gathered for 100 images.
+If we omit the leave-one-out policy, the error between our center bias and that of the leave-one-out policy will be within around 1% error of each other, due to the summing and normalizing over 100 images.
+We decide that this difference is negligible, and so we omit the leave-one-out policy, once again in the interest of simplicity.

 = METHOD
+We aim to measure the accuracy of gaze prediction models on both reference images and their transformed counterparts, and analyze the differences in accuracy between the two.

 We use the dataset provided by Che et al. @gaze-transformations, which includes 100 randomly selected images from the CAT2000 dataset @cat2000, with 18 different transformations applied to each image.
 This produces a total of 1900 images, including the reference untransformed images.
-See figure 2 for examples of all 18 transformations.
 Gaze fixation points are recorded for each image.

-#figure(
-  image("transformation_examples.png", width: 240pt),
-  caption: "A zoomed in window of one of the images in the dataset, demonstrating all transformations except for Cropping_1 and Cropping_2 applied to the reference image."
-)
+See figures 3 and 4 for examples of all transformations.

 #figure(
   grid(